Google Analytics Report

 Articles and blogs: Any articles or blogs we have found online that contain a link to your site.

 Note: Google Analytics data in Sprout Social will be available for the previous 30 days with a 24 hour delay.
-The Google Analytics report is available with Premium plans and above.
+The Google Analytics report is available with all plans.

 Social Traffic Sources